stevenhaddox/dotfiles/home/.vim/bundle/powerline/docs/source/troubleshooting.rst

 .. code-block:: vim

     autocmd!
-BufWritePost vimrc :source ~/.vimrc
+BufWritePost ~/.vimrc :source ~/.vimrc

-to automatically source vimrc after saving it you must then add ``nested`` after pattern (``vimrc`` in this case):
+used to automatically source vimrc after saving it then you must add ``nested`` after pattern (``vimrc`` in this case):

 .. code-block:: vim

     autocmd!
-BufWritePost vimrc nested :source ~/.vimrc
+BufWritePost ~/.vimrc nested :source ~/.vimrc

 .
 Alternatively move ``:colorscheme`` command out of the vimrc to the file which will not be automatically resourced.

 Observed problem is that when you use ``:colorscheme`` command existing highlighting groups are usually cleared, including those defined by powerline.
-To workaround this issue powerline hooks ``Colorscheme`` event, but when you source vimrc with ``BufWritePost`` event, but without ``nested`` this event is not launched.
+To workaround this issue powerline hooks ``Colorscheme`` event, but when you source vimrc with ``BufWritePost`` (or any other) event, but without ``nested`` this event is not launched.
 See also `autocmd-nested
 <http://vimpluginloader.sourceforge.net/doc/autocmd.txt.html#autocmd-nested>`_
 Vim documentation.